publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch14A/m__us_usc_t15_s648.md

         (5) In addition to the methods prescribed in paragraph (2), a small business development center shall utilize and compensate as one of its resources qualified small business vendors, including but not limited to, private management consultants, private consulting engineers and private testing laboratories, to provide services as described in this subsection to small businesses on behalf of such small business development center.

-        (6) In any State (A) in which the Administration has not made a grant pursuant to paragraph (1) of subsection (a) of this section, or (B) in which no application for a grant has been made by a Small Business Development Center pursuant to paragraph (6) of such subsection within 60 days after the effective date of any grant under subsection (a)(1) of this section to such center or the date the Administration notifies the grantee funded under subsection (a)(1) of this section that funds are available for grant applications pursuant to subsection (a)(6) of this section, whichever date occurs last, the Administration may make grants to a non-profit entity in that State to carry out the activities specified in paragraph (6) of subsection (a) of this section.
-Any such applicants shall comply with the matching funds requirement of paragraph (4) of subsection (a) of this section.
-Such grants shall be effective for any fiscal year only to the extent provided in advance in appropriations Acts, and each State shall be limited to the pro rata share provisions of paragraph (6) of subsection (a) of this section.
+        (6) In any State (A) in which the Administration has not made a grant pursuant to paragraph (1) of subsection (a), or (B) in which no application for a grant has been made by a Small Business Development Center pursuant to paragraph (6) of such subsection within 60 days after the effective date of any grant under subsection (a)(1) to such center or the date the Administration notifies the grantee funded under subsection (a)(1) that funds are available for grant applications pursuant to subsection (a)(6), whichever date occurs last, the Administration may make grants to a non-profit entity in that State to carry out the activities specified in paragraph (6) of subsection (a).
+Any such applicants shall comply with the matching funds requirement of paragraph (4) of subsection (a).
+Such grants shall be effective for any fiscal year only to the extent provided in advance in appropriations Acts, and each State shall be limited to the pro rata share provisions of paragraph (6) of subsection (a).

         (7) In performing the services identified in paragraph (3), the Small Business Development Centers shall work in close cooperation with the Administration’s regional and local offices, the local small business community, and appropriate State and local agencies.

         (8)

          The Associate Administrator for Small Business Development Centers, in consultation with the Small Business Development Centers, shall develop and implement an information sharing system.
 Subject to amounts approved in advance in appropriations Acts, the Administration may make grants or enter  <sup>\[6\]</sup>  <sup><sup> 6 So in original.
 Probably should be “enter into”. </sup></sup>  cooperative agreements with one or more centers to carry out the provisions of this paragraph.
 Said grants or cooperative agreements shall be awarded for periods of no more than five years duration.
-The matching funds provisions of subsection (a) of this section shall not be applicable to grants or cooperative agreements under this paragraph.
+The matching funds provisions of subsection (a) shall not be applicable to grants or cooperative agreements under this paragraph.
 The system shall—

             (A) allow Small Business Development Centers participating in the program to exchange information about their programs; and